AlejaSj/leetcode/README.md

 Merge the two lists into one sorted list.
 The list should be made by splicing together the nodes of the first two lists.

 Return the head of the merged linked list.

+### 26. Remove Duplicates from Sorted Array - Easy

+Given an integer array `nums` sorted in **non-decreasing order**, remove the duplicates in-place such that each unique element appears only once.
+The relative order of the elements should be kept the same.
+Then return the number of unique elements in `nums`.

+Consider the number of unique elements of `nums` to be `k`, to get accepted, you need to do the following things:

+- Change the array `nums` such that the first `k` elements of `nums` contain the unique elements in the order they were present in `nums` initially.
+The remaining elements of `nums` are not important as well as the size of nums.
+- Return `k`.

 ***